 Now that you have PostgreSQL 9.6 installed you are ready to start using it!
-Check out the next article in this series to learn how to do that - Creating databases and tables with PostgreSQL.
+Check out the next article in this series to learn how to do that - Creating PostgreSQL databases and tables with raw SQL

-You can also check out an overview of the entire series, along with links to each article in the series, by going here - .
+You can also check out an overview of the entire series, along with links to each article in the series, by going here - Using PostgreSQL with Golang.